Rules and Regulations

 1. Polygraph Examination Date and Times.
 All polygraph examinations must be taken at the time, place, and by the polygraphist(s) designated by the STAR Committee.

 1. Polygraph Consent.
 Each participant agrees by his/her signature on the official CCA STAR entry form or weigh form to submit to a polygraph examination and abide by its result.
-If the result is inconclusive, Coastal Conservation Association’s determination for that participant will be final.
+If the result is inconclusive, CCA LA’s determination for that participant will be final.
 All travel expenses are to be paid by the participant.
 Failure to submit to or pass the required polygraph examination will result in disqualification.

 1. Protest Decisions.
 All such protests must be submitted to and decided by the STAR Committee.